benmarwick/doctr/README.md

 This is an R package to help check data consistency.
 In short, it attempts to automate as much as possible the task of verifying if everything is ok with a dataset.

 `doctr` has 3 main functions: `examine`, `diagnose`, and `compare`.
-The first one creates an exploratory analysis of the columns in a table, the second one runs some user specified tests on the variables of a table and returns comprehensive reports about how the variables did, while the last one compares two tables to see if they considered similar enough (usefull when we are analysing a dataset over time).
+The first one generates an exploratory analysis of a table, the second one runs some user specified tests on the variables of a dataset and returns comprehensive reports with the results, while the last one compares two tables to see if they could be considered similar enough (usefull when we are analysing a dataset over time).

 ### Example